vhdrjb/pirooz-timeline/README.md

       seperated in two part, before indicator and after indicator.
 By setting this property `true` dash after indicator will be shown
     - `padding` : padding of connectors
 - `models` : list of item's that should be displayed in timeline.
-Each model should be subtype of `PiroozModel`
+Each model should be subtype of `PiroozModel`.
+If previous or next indicator of models should be ignored, it can be handled by `ignoreNext` and `ignorePrevious` parameter.
 - `widgetBuilder` : a builder that gives you the model and index of the model, and you can create different items base on model `runtimeType` or index of it.